 I liken the significance of civilization’s impact on humanity to that of having a splinter.
 As small as it is, it can totally ruin your day.
 Another example is asocial behavior.
 It only takes a few vandals, robbers, or terrorists in a population to make a whole community miserable.
 Small influences can have earth-shaking consequences, as can small changes in those influences… remember chaos theory’s butterfly effect?

 The Agricultural Revolution required humanity to resort to hierarchical forms of social organization.
 This ‘top down’ social dynamic enables leaders to marshal large numbers of people to focus their lives on specific tasks, which initially would have been for growing food — irrigating, planting, tending, harvesting.

-The food surpluses agriculture produced enabled the hierarchical social system to divide society further into increasingly specialized niches.
+The food surplus agriculture produced enabled the hierarchical social system to divide society into increasingly specialized niches.
 Such specialization divides and ranks a population from ‘high’ to ‘low’, usually in this order: kings, priests, warriors, artisans, traders, farmers, slaves.

 One of the most striking outcomes of specialization is the rapid technological progress humanity has made in the scant 12,000 years we’ve been traveling down this progressive civilized path — from the stone axe to space travel.

 Technology is one of those ever-changing circumstances that influence us.
 What effect do tools, from the first stone axe to the latest computer, have on us?
 Tools make it easier to get a job done, and thus save immense amounts of human time and energy.
 On the other hand, we evolved to expend a certain amount of time and energy hunting and gathering in the wild.